regebro/tzlocal/README.rst

 name from that symlink.

 If you need the name of your local time zone, then please make sure your system is properly configured to allow that.
+If it isn't configured, tzlocal will default to UTC.

 Usage
 -----